Galileo88/Galileos-Planet-Pack/README.md

 2. If the other planet pack only adds planets, the option exists to place itself around Grannus and be mindful of its asteroid field.
 [Ciro orbit] realistically is already well occupied by GPP's own planets.

-Kerbol Star System is not fully supported as it is currently known to have a colliding GPP compatibility ptch.
+Kerbol Star System is not fully supported as it is currently known to have a colliding GPP compatibility patch.
 Do not use GPP Secondary with Galactic Neighborhood.

 To install, just place GPP_Secondary\ into GameData\ so it looks like this:
   * GPP\